run-x/opta/config/registry/aws/modules/cloudfront-distribution.md

 1. Get an [AWS ACM certificate](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html) for your site.
    Make sure that you get it in region us-east-1.
 If you already have one at hand in your account (e.g. from another active Opta deployment), then feel free to reuse that.
+2. [Validate](https://docs.aws.amazon.com/acm/latest/userguide/dns-validation.html) the certificate by adding the correct CNAME entries in your domain's DNS settings.
-2. In whatever hosted zone you are using to manage the DNS for your domain (or the parent domain), create a new CNAME record for the domain you wish to use for cloudfront and point it at the `cloudfront_domain` gotten above.
+3. Create a new separate CNAME record for the domain you wish to use for cloudfront and point it at the `cloudfront_domain` gotten above.
 3. Set the acm_cert_arn and domains fields in opta accordingly
 4. Opta apply and you're done!